SpoonX/SxBootstrapWizard/README.md

     }
     ```

-2. Add the dependenciesto your composer.json file:
+2. Add the dependencies to your composer.json file:

 ```bash
     "require": {